ServiceStackApps/HelloMobile/README.md

     }));
 ```

-Once configured you can protect Services at the class or individual method level with the `[Authenticate]` Request Filter Attribute:
+Once configured the `[Authenticate]` [Filter Attribute](http://docs.servicestack.net/filter-attributes) can be added at the class or individual method level to protect Services:

 ```csharp
 [Authenticate]